 To access support from our research involvement group, you must be planning to submit your research to a Stroke Association funding scheme for consideration.
 We're unable to support any requests for applications being submitted to a funder other than the Stroke Association.

 Please note that the Plain English applications that you submit to us are reviewed by members of our research involvement group.
 This is to ensure that we’re funding research that is important to people affected by stroke.
 They want to see evidence that you have involved people meaningfully and that you will continue to do so if your application is successful.

 If you’re interested, have any questions or would like to know more please contact Laura Piercy, Research Engagement Officer, via email@example.com, or 020 3873 5717.

 We’ll send you a short form to complete with details of the planned research and how you want to involve people.
 This information will then be sent on to members of our group who would be a match for your research.

-You should contact us no later than four weeks before any planned involvement activities or funding deadlines.
+We will not support any request made less than four weeks prior to any planned involvement activities or funding deadlines.
 We recommend that you apply early for the best chance of success.

 Please note this is not a route through which you can recruit participants to your study.
 For help recruiting participants please email firstname.lastname@example.org separately.

 The Stroke Association will endeavour to find a suitable individual to be involved in your research, but this is very much dependant on availability and individual suitability.
 We cannot guarantee that we will be able to propose suitable candidates in all circumstances, nor can we guarantee that we will be able to support each request received.
 We will endeavour to respond in a timely manner and, during times of high demand, we will operate on a first-come-first-served basis.